wallarm/product-documentation/docs/4.6/index.md

 # Wallarm API Security

-The Wallarm solution protects APIs, microservices and web applications from OWASP API Top 10 threats, API abuse and other automated threats with no manual rule configuration and ultra‑low false positives.
+The Wallarm solution protects APIs, microservices and web applications from OWASP API Top 10 threats,<br>API abuse and other automated threats with no manual rule configuration and ultra‑low false positives.

 <div class="navigation">
 <div class="navigation-card">